AdaCore/gnatstudio/docs/users_guide/main_window.rst

 .. image:: bookmarks.png

-Bookmarks are a convenient way to remember places in your code or in your environment so you can go back to them at some later point.
+Bookmarks are a convenient way to remember places in your code or environment so you can go back to them at some later point.
 These bookmarks are saved automatically and restored when GPS is reloaded, so they exist across GPS sessions.